 - Blood-Splattered Innocents: Xue is splattered with blood when Tadashi commits suicide.

 - Bodyguard Crush: The reason why Rong (initially) hates Ren.

 - Bow Chicka Wow Wow: Used by HoroHoro on two occasions.

-- Breaking Speech: At the banquet celebrating Ren and Pin-Mei’s engagement, Suo somehow manages to paint Ren as a misogynist control freak who only wants to be with her so he can something/someone to control.
+- Break Them by Talking: At the banquet celebrating Ren and Pin-Mei’s engagement, Suo somehow manages to paint Ren as a misogynist control freak who only wants to be with her so he can something/someone to control.
 Pin-Mei almost believes her.